 10/07/2021 — 14/08/2021

-We are glad to open the exhibition “Survival kit for the art market” by three Estonian artists – Alexei Gordin, Kennet Lekko, and Marko Mäetamm – at Kogo Gallery on 10 July.
+We are glad to present the exhibition “Survival kit for the art market” by three Estonian artists – Alexei Gordin, Kennet Lekko, and Marko Mäetamm.
 The exhibition focuses on the madness, beauty, senselessness and necessity of the art market.

 The fact that being an artist nowadays comes with the certainty of an ever present struggle is already common knowledge.
 Capitalism and creativity are in most cases opponents and just weirdly go along with each other.
 Of course, there are always other examples but the normal relations between these entities are complex and full of dilemma and paradox.
 How can anyone be freely creative when the market is asking for another aesthetic?
 How can we maintain a path of authenticity when the gallerist wants a certain topic and artworks of a certain size?
 The artist needs to juggle him/herself and their artistic production through this dense network of the constant overlapping of necessary individualism as a medium of recognition and the external expectations of the market and its players.
 But this story is not about victims, it’s a journey of discovering how to survive within these conditions, how to preserve one’s own aesthetic development from being too influenced by the environment and finally to use this situation as an opportunity, not an obstacle.